Febraban says it will sign manifesto for democracy - 07/27/2022 - Mercado

 In addition to the manifesto “In Defense of Democracy and Justice”, which includes Fiesp and Febraban, another document was published on Tuesday (26), organized by former students of the USP Law School, entitled “Letter to Brazilians “.

-This published document gathered the signatures of bankers, businessmen, economists, jurists and other representatives of civil society.
+This published document gathers the signatures of bankers, businessmen, economists, jurists and other representatives of civil society.
+The “Letter to Brazilians and Brazilians in Defense of the Democratic State of Law” has already garnered 100,000 adhesions in less than 24 hours after being opened to the public.

 The two manifestos will be read at ceremonies on August 11, in Largo de São Francisco, where the USP Law School is located.